Gather Information And Determine For Yourself Whether Infrared Sauna Therapy Is Safe

-Zero EMF Emissions VS Toxic EMF Overload
+Low EMF Emissions VS Toxic EMF Overload

 Ensure Safety And Choose An Infrared Sauna That Uses Eco-Friendly Materials

-Toxic off gassing is a major health risk: Be sure to use only an infrared sauna that is made with high quality materials to guarantee a safe experience.
+Toxic off-gassing is a major health risk: Be sure to use only an infrared sauna that is made with high-quality materials to guarantee a safe experience.

-Certified Eco Wood VS Chemically Treated Wood
+Certified Eco Wood vs Chemically Treated Wood

 It can be a frightening proposition to choose your health and purchase a full spectrum infrared sauna for all the right reasons and yet find that the manufacturing of the sauna is harmful to you.

 Expert Tip: Choose a sauna that uses untreated wood to avoid potentially harmful off-gassing.

 The most common safety concern when undergoing any heat therapy, including infrared sauna therapy, is dehydration.
 It is necessary to understand that an enormous amount of water is lost through the detoxification protocol of profuse sweating.
 The penetrative rays of infrared light induce heavy sweating, if rehydration does not occur properly, serious health ramifications can arise.